Apex, North Carolina: History

 Apex has continued to grow in recent years.
 A sizable shopping center was built at the intersection of Highway 55 and US 64, and several new neighborhoods have been built as the town grows toward the west.

 In October 2006, a chemical explosion and fire in a waste-processing facility prompted the evacuation of over 16,000 residents.
 There were few serious injuries, and residents were soon able to return home.
 In 2009, a federal court approved a $7.85M settlement to compensate Apex residents affected by the disaster.
 Each household received $750.
 Businesses received $2,200.

 In 2015, Apex was named the number-one place to live in America, according to Money magazine.

 In addition to the Apex Union Depot, the Apex City Hall, Apex Historic District, Calvin Wray Lawrence House, and Utley-Council House are listed on the National Register of Historic Places.

+The $3 billion Veridea development was first proposed in 2009.
+New York-based RXR bought the first land in 2023, and site preparation began in 2025.
+It was predicted that the development would have 8,000 residential units, 3.5 million square feet of retail, and 12 million square feet of commercial space in 2035.
+Wake Technical Community College is expected to move its Western Wake campus to Veridea by 2029, and the future North Carolina Children's Hospital is also being built within the development.

 Geography

 The town is a suburb of both Raleigh and Research Triangle Park (RTP).
 It is situated to the southwest of Raleigh with direct highway access via US 1.
 Apex is south of RTP with direct highway access via NC 540.
 Apex crests the watersheds of both the Neuse and Cape Fear Rivers.
 According to the United States Census Bureau, the town has a total area of 25.15 sqmi, of which 25.06 sqmi is land and 0.09 sqmi (0.36%) is water.
 Neighboring towns include Cary to the north and northeast, Holly Springs to the south, and Raleigh to the east and northeast.